Andrew-Smirnoff/Andrew-Test-Docs/docs/utilities/color.md

 <li> Click the share text beside this scan which will be on display at the top of the screen.</li>

-<li> Click "Share a Copy" which will bring up the options available to you.
+<li> Click Share a Copy which will bring up the options available to you.
 The method I used was sending a text to myself containing the PDF and then from the messages app on my computer I downloaded the file to the proper files. </li><br/>

 ﻿<img width="375" alt="image" src="https://user-images.githubusercontent.com/24902962/114906366-d0647380-9dce-11eb-8503-83f5400575d7.png">